-Why did you decide to pursue IFPS certification, and how has it helped your career?
+Why did you pursue certification, and how has it helped your career?

-What have you learned so far by working in the fluid power industry?
+What have you learned so far by working in this industry?

 Where do you see the fluid power industry heading in the next 10 years?

-What are some of your favorite hobbies or interests?
+What are some of your hobbies and interests?